-Treatment for hyperpigmentation is one on the most searched skincare question and I am constantly on the lookout for products targeted to pigmentation.
-Because of the massive amounts of information available, it is sometimes difficult to tell fact from fiction.
-So I will share some strategies and products which have helped in my quest for clear skin.
-So gear up because this is going to be a long post.
+”How to treat hyperpigmentation” is one of the most searched skincare questions.
+Like most people, I am constantly on the lookout for products that reduce hyperpigmentation.
+Unfortunately, although there is a massive amount of information available, it can be difficult to tell fact from fiction.
+However, after repeated trial and error, I have learnt what works and what does not.
+So here are some strategies and products which have helped in my quest for clear skin.
+So get ready, it is going to be a long post.

 Causes of hyperpigmentation

-Hyperpigmentation is any dark spots or patches on the skin.
-Most people suffer from four main types of hyperpigmentation which are post-inflammatory hyperpigmentation, acne or skin injury, age spots and melasma from hormonal changes.
+Hyperpigmentation is any dark spot or patches on the skin.
+The most common type of pigmentation that most people suffer from can be categorised into four main groups.
+These are post-inflammatory hyperpigmentation (PIH), acne or skin injury, age/sun spots and melasma from hormonal changes.

 Acne control Strategies

-The steps I took to control my acne are broken down into 3 main steps so that additional pigmentation did not occur and they are listed below
+The strategies I took to control my acne can be broken down into 3 main steps so that additional pigmentation does not occur and they include

-- Prevent or control acne formation to prevent acne breakouts
+- Prevention to control acne formation which prevents new acne breakouts

 - Lighten or brighten the pigmentation which has already occurred

-Some steps required more than one product or cut across more than one aspect of my skin care regimen.
+Some steps required more than one product or cut across more than one part of my skin care regimen.

 Step one: Prevent or treat acne

 The first step is to stop breakouts; you cannot reduce hyperpigmentation if regular breakouts continue to add to the mosaic of spots on your face.
-For this, I ensured that all the products I used in each stage of my skin care routine.
+To prevent acne from occurring I made sure every product I used in my skincare routine.

 - Balanced or reduced oil/sebum production